 - General questions about applying to the program and support?
-Contact the Graduate Coordinator, Shawn Ramer.
+Contact the Graduate Program Manager, Shawn Ramer.

 - Questions about Teaching Assistantships?
-Contact the Language Coordinator, Loren Eadie.
+Contact the Director of the Italian Language Program, Loren Eadie.

 - Questions about graduate studies?
-Contact the Italian Admissions & Fellowships Committee Co-Chair, Patrick Rumble.
+Contact the Italian Admissions & Fellowships Committee.

 Thank you for your interest in our Department.
 We hope you will consider applying to our graduate program in Italian, which offers an exceptional educational and professional experience.
 Surveys on the status of Italian studies in North America have recognized that our Department, in addition to being one of the largest, has a well balanced and strong program in all areas.

-The Italian faculty consists of six full-time members, four of whom are native Italians.
-Our program is one of very few institutions that have specialists in all areas of Italian Studies including film and linguistics.
-Our current graduate students (19, from first-year students to dissertators) come both from Italy and from colleges and universities across North America.
+The Italian faculty consists of six full-time members, three of whom are native Italians.
+Our program is one of very few institutions that have specialists in all areas of Italian Studies including film.
+Our current graduate students come both from Italy and from colleges and universities across North America.
 This diversity of personnel is essential to the breadth and vitality of our program, which may also be measured in its course offerings, cultural activities (e.g., lectures, films, Circolo Italiano), scholarly events (symposia and conferences), and teaching opportunities.
 The Department is also the editorial home of three well-respected journals: Dante Studies (published by the Dante Society of America), the Modern Language Journal, and L’Anello che non tiene.

-Typical course offerings over a two- to three-year period cover all centuries of Italian literature and a wide variety of topics, including Italian culture, cinema, civilization and linguistics:
+Typical course offerings over a two- to three-year period cover all centuries of Italian literature and a wide variety of topics, including Italian culture, cinema and civilization.

 In recent years we have been able to sponsor special lecture series and symposia on a variety of Italian topics . e.g., Eugenio Montale, Giacomo Leopardi, Giuseppe Parini, Vottorio Alfieri and Italian Feminism.
 In conjunction with other university departments, our program sponsors lectures and proseminars by distinguished visitors.
-This sort of interdepartmental cooperation also permits students to do pertinent work in other languages and disciplines, such as Comparative Literature, Linguistics, Film Studies, Art History, English, French, Spanish, History, and Medieval Studies, thus broadening their background and potential expertise in a variety of areas.
-We also cooperate with the Department of Spanish and Portuguese on an individual Ph.D. degree in Romance Philology and Linguistics.
+This sort of interdepartmental cooperation also permits students to do pertinent work in other languages and disciplines, such as Linguistics, Film Studies, Art History, English, French, Spanish, History, and Medieval Studies, thus broadening their background and potential expertise in a variety of areas.

 The University of Wisconsin-Madison is one of the top public research institutions in the United States, and the collection of more than six million volumes in Memorial Library has a very rich and strong Italian component.

 With a population of around 200,000, Madison is the capital of the state of Wisconsin.
 It is built on and around four lakes, and has many amenities, not least of which is a vibrant cultural life both on and off campus.
 Although the winters in Madison are cold, the other three seasons are generally very pleasant.
-The excellent “quality of life” that is enjoyed by Madison residents was recognized a few years ago (1996) when it was voted the best place to live in America by Money Magazine.
-With careful planning, it is possible for you to live on the stipend that you would receive, even at the 36% TA rate.
+The excellent “quality of life” that is enjoyed by Madison residents is frequently recognized, as the city is regularly voted one of the best places to live.

 When choosing a graduate program, you should carefully consider all the aspects of a program.
 Although future trends are difficult to predict, our Department has had an outstanding placement record over the past thirty years.
-The Department regularly sponsors workshops to prepare students for the job market; these focus on effective resum, writing, interview techniques and strategies, and related matters.
-Graduates from our program are currently teaching at Charlottesville, Virginia, Massachusetts Florida State, Arizona, Indiana, Ohio State, Stanford, Florida, Santa Clara, Queens College, Brigham Young, Dartmouth, Vassar, Arizona State, Tennessee, Dominican, Hofstra, and other institutions.
+The Department regularly sponsors workshops to prepare students for the job market; these focus on effective resume writing, interview techniques and strategies, and related matters.
+Graduates from our program are currently teaching at Virginia, Indiana, Duke, Ohio State, Florida State, Southern Methodist, Dartmouth, Syracuse, Clemson, Alabama, Lawrence, Arkansas, California-Riverside, William & Mary, UW-Madison and other institutions.
 They attribute their success in obtaining employment to a number of factors: their solid preparation in all areas of Italian literature, linguistics, and culture, their training in research methods and criticism, and, perhaps most important of all, the richness of their teaching experience in our Department.

 Please Note: If you have received only a Bachelor’s degree and intend to go on to a PhD after completing your MA, please apply directly to the PhD program.